 12th Field Association

-Sir Fred Heber ( last standing 12th Field Gunner) is looking forward to this historical commemoration for his Regiment!
-Sir Fred, with all the characteristics of his regiment’s humble spirit, will be present at 96 years, honoring his fellow soldiers, he misses dearly!
+Sir Fred Heber ( last standing 12th Field Gunner, known at the time) is looking forward to this historical commemoration for his Regiment!
+Sir Fred, with all the characteristics of his regiment’s humble spirit, will be present at 96 years, honouring his fellow soldiers, he misses dearly!